KoalasinTraffic/KoalasinTraffic.github.io/spd/item.md

 # Items

 Activatable items can be unlocked by exploring various parts of the map.
 Once unlocked, they can be used at no cost to deal a percentage of the enemy's max health.
-There are 4 unlockable items.

 <ul>
   {% assign items = site.item %}